Skip to main content

 After successfully adding the nodes to their respective VLANs, the next step is to configure the operating system to accept VLAN traffic.
 This involves adding a new tagged interface to the default bond0 interface that is already configured with Equinix Metal instances.

-NOTE: The method for accomplishing this task may vary depending on the operating system being used.
-In my case, I am using Ubuntu 20.04 and the ip tool to configure the tagged VLAN interface.
-It's important to note that this configuration is not persistent across reboots, so the steps will differ if you want to make the change persistent.
+NOTE: The method for accomplishing this task may vary depending on your operating system.
+In this tutorial, I am using Ubuntu 20.04 and the ip tool to configure the tagged VLAN interface.
+This configuration is not persistent across reboots, so the steps will differ if you want to make the change persistent.

 MetalLB